-Turkey offers awesome Mediterranean beaches but also hosts an array of winter sports.
+Turkey offers awesome Mediterranean beaches, hot air balloons in Cappadocia but also hosts an array of winter sports.
 Skiiing is a hugely popular activity in the mountainous central area from October through to April, so throw your snowboard in your rucksack and head over there.

 Ankara, may not hold the allure of Istanbul but is certainly worth a visit – when there, check out the Hisar, the hilltop castle which overlooks the city, amazing vistas.

 The tourist trails then heads to Ephesus which is jam packed full of ruins, one of which is famously one of the seven wonders of the Greek world – the Temple of Diana.

 Check out Troy for a host more ruins but by that stage, if you’re anything like me, you’ll be ‘ruined’ out so head back to Istanbul and party on, head to the beaches (Bodrum and Oludeniz being the pick of the bunch and easy to get to from Istanbul) or head to Black Sea turkey which is the centre for more adventure sports.

 All-in-all, turkey can be whatever you want it to be – a hard-core backpacking experience, adrenaline junkey paradise, religious pilgrimage or cocktails and sun loungers.
 For me, as a hardened backpacker, Turkey is simply awesome and needs at least a few weeks to truly appreciate.
 Happy travels!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!